 There are a few rules about using links:

 • Links to other pages or websites should be in a related links section unless the customer can't continue with the current page without first clicking through to the linked place.
 Then the link can be included in the text.
-The link text should describe the destination of the link: never use 'click here' or 'read more', always make the text flow within the sentence.
+The link text should describe the destination of the link in isolation: never use 'click here' or 'read more', always make the text flow within the sentence.

 • Write email addresses in full, in lower case and as active links.
 Don't include any other words as part of the link.

-• Only link a page or website once in the text, don't repeat each time the same phrase is used afterwards
+• Only link to a page or website once in the text, don't repeat every time the same phrase is used afterwards

 • Front-load your link text with the relevant terms and make them active and specific.
 Always link to the online service first, offer offline alternatives afterwards (if possible)